-Contrary to stereotypes the needs in much of the developing world are not so much a question of food, aid and emergency relief.
-Rather the challenges are building infrastructure and utilities, finding ways to develop and add value to local and regional markets and supply chains, and strengthening the regulatory environments that enable these to grow and the private sector to invest more.
+Contrary to stereotypes the needs in much of the developing world are not so much a question of food, aid and emergency relief, but rather building infrastructure and utilities, and finding ways to develop and add value to local and regional markets and supply chains, and to strengthen the regulatory environments that enable these to grow and the private sector to invest more.

-In many developing countries, and in LDCs in particular, the strategic and operational barriers to attracting investment capital to expand businesses, (for example limitations on the lending capability of local banks) remain too high, and restrict the private sector's ability to play a pivotal and catalytic role in driving economic growth.
-Markets are also small and less well developed, and the environment for business growth is frequently demanding.
+In many developing countries, and in LDCs in particular, the strategic and operational barriers to attracting investment capital to expand businesses, for example limitations on the lending capability of local banks, remain too high, and limit the private sector playing the pivotal and catalytic role in driving economic growth.
+Markets are also small and less well developed, and the enabling environment for business growth is frequently demanding.
 This is particularly the case in Africa, ensuring typically smaller deal sizes and higher transaction costs.
 The private investor is thus faced with a perfect storm of disincentives to invest in LDCs and drive economic growth in them.

-One of the greatest challenges for governments, philanthropists and private investors in maintaining and extending sustainable gains in socio-economic development in Africa is how to unlock the estimated USD 331 billion needed for continental SME growth.
+One of the greatest challenges for governments, philanthropists, and private investors in maintaining and extending sustainable gains in socio-economic development in Africa is how to unlock the estimated USD \$331 billion needed for continental SME growth.
 Micro, small and medium enterprises (MSMEs) form the backbone of most African economies and investment in this sector will significantly enhance sustainable job creation and wealth development.
-The informal sector contributes 38 per cent of sub-Saharan Africa GDP and over 80 per cent of jobs, yet 51 per cent of the continent's 44 million formal MSMEs lack the finance necessary to grow.
+The informal sector contributes 38% of sub-Saharan Africa GDP and over 80% of jobs, yet 51% of the continent's 44 million formal MSMEs lack the finance necessary to grow.

 Globally, the financing gap is also apparent.
 The Sustainable Development Goals (SDGs), set ambitious targets for global poverty reduction and development until 2030.
-Though the SDGs provide investment opportunities for new structures for capital generation such as blended finance, venture philanthropy, impact investment, they recognise there is a challenge financing the delivery of these ambitious targets, especially in a way that helps catalyse developing countries' growth out of poverty.
+Though it provides investment opportunities for new structures for capital generation such as blended finance, venture philanthropy, impact investment, it recognises there is a challenge financing the delivery of these ambitious targets, especially in a way that helps catalyse developing countries' growth out of poverty.

-The consensus among experts and governments, is that the funding gap is likely to be in the region of USD 1.4 trillion.
-The
+The consensus among experts and governments, is that the funding gap is likely to be in the region of USD \$1.4 trillion.
+Also, there is a shortfall between resources required for, and those actually committed to, development of approximately USD \$13 billion per year.
+The Addis Ababa Action Agenda on the